 New Option to Lessen Pain

 We offer Iovera treatments for replacements.
-This is a way we use the strength of the cold to help reduce pain.
+This is a way to use the strength of the cold to help reduce pain.
 This reduces the amount of pain killers people need following their replacement.
 Iovera blocks targeted nerves to prevent pain signals.
 These usually last about 3 months before your pain receptors are back to normal.
 Thus, for that time it reduces the pain felt after your replacement and often limits some stiffness after surgery.
 This is different than some of the other nerve blocks, such as laser treatments because the nerves are not caused permanent damage and will repair with time.
 It is a temporary solution to limit pain killer usage and pain for the patient after surgery.

 New surgeries with less recovery time

 Direct Superior Approach Hip Replacement is an alternative to traditional hip replacement surgeries.
 This spares muscles and soft tissue due to a small incision which allows patients to recover faster.